budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

 ### New Core Features

+- **Sub Mod Division**
+	- PowerSuit Modules now consists of multiple smaller sub-mods as opposed to one monolithic mod.
+	- Pick and choose the sub-mods you want to play with, but I suggest using them all for the best experience.
+	- More sub-mods will be released in the future, potentially with modules that offer content for your other favorite mods
+	- **All sub-mods are linked from the top of the mod page (click the images)**
 - **MAM Trees!**
     - That's right, it's finally here.
 The feature I have wanted since the very start of the mod!
     - PowerSuit Modules now depends on the recently released [**MAM Enhancer**](https://ficsit.app/mod/EPUmESEWaBCk4n) mod